lu-cs-sde/codeprober/gradle-plugin/README.md

 }
 ```

-See full list of options below
+See full list of parameters below

-## Options
+## Parameters

 The plugin contains a number of parameters, all of which are optional.